Skip to content

 Resource actions

 To read, append, or overwrite system datasets, you must have the following permissions.
-These permissions may be granted to others in Allowed actions.
+Resource action permissions are available in the Allowed actions dropdowns (for both default and exception rules).

 Dataset typeActionDescriptionPermission